-PREREQUISITE: Must be enrolled in the Biomedical Program and have completed a Biology credit; See page 4 for other prerequisites
+PREREQUISITE: Must be enrolled in the Biomedical Concentration and have completed a Health Science and Clinical Skills credit; See page 4 for other prerequisites.

-388 CP, 387 H Bioengineering
+388 CP 387 H Bioengineering

-BioEngH BioEng Grades 11, 12 Credit 1
+BioEngH BioEng Grades 11 and 12

 Bioengineering combines engineering and design principles with medical and biological sciences to research and develop devices, tools, systems, and software that advance healthcare.
-From helping to conguer deadly diseases to possibly enabling the paralyzed to regain use of their limbs, biomedical engineers apply quantitative solutions to medical problems.
+From helping to conquer deadly diseases to possibly enabling the paralyzed to regain use of their limbs, biomedical engineers apply quantitative solutions to medical problems.
 Their work ranges from diagnostic tools and therapies to artificial organs and prosthetics.
 Selected STEM and Biomedical upperclassmen work in interdisciplinary teams to solve biomedical problems through lectures, active inquiry, critical analysis, creative problem solving, and Grand Challenge Design Projects.
 Biological topics may include cells, cellular respiration/photosynthesis, human anatomy, biotechnology, cancer, environmental science, nanotechnology, and surgical instrumentation.
 This yearlong course is open to 10 STEM + 10 Biomedical Program juniors and seniors with Program Coordinator approval.

-PREREQUISITE: Must be enrolled in the Biomedical or STEM Program; Completed or currently enrolled in Biology; Program Coordinator approval; See page 4 for other prerequisites
+(Offered in even years, ex.
+2022-2023) PREREQUISITE: Must be enrolled in the Biomedical or Engineering Concentration.
+Must have completed or be concurrently enrolled in Biology.
+Program Coordinator approval, see page 4 for other prerequisites.